hantsy/spring6-sandbox/docs/jakarta-data.md

 As a Java backend developer, you could know well about the `Repository` pattern and the `Repository` related facilities that already provided in the popular frameworks, such as [Spring Data](https://spring.io/projects/spring-data), [Quarkus ORM Panache](https://quarkus.io/guides/hibernate-orm-panache), [Micronaut Data](https://micronaut-projects.github.io/micronaut-data/latest/guide/) etc. But every framework has it own advantages and limitations.

 [Jakarta Data](https://jakarta.ee/specifications/data/) is a new Jakarta EE specification which tries to create an universal interfaces to access relational database and none-relational database.
-As planned, Jakarta Data 1.0 will be included in the upcoming [Jakarta EE 11](https://jakarta.ee/specifications/platform/11/).
-Currently the popular Jakarta Persistence Providers, including Hibernate and Eclipse Link, have implemented this specification in the early stage (because Jakarta Data 1.0 is not released yet).
+>　As planned, Jakarta Data 1.0 will be included in the upcoming [Jakarta EE 11](https://jakarta.ee/specifications/platform/11/).

+Currently the popular Jakarta Persistence providers including [Hibernate](https://hibernate.org) and [Eclipse Link](https://eclipse.dev/eclipselink/) have implemented this specification in the early stage (because Jakarta Data 1.0 is not released yet).

-In this post, we will use the latest Hibernate and try to adopt Jakarta Data into a Spring application.
+In this post, we will use the latest Hibernate and try to integrating Jakarta Data into a Spring application.

 Generate a simple web Spring project via [Spring Intializr](https://start.spring.io).